ouchitaikoproject/OuchiTaikoProject/README.md

 **Congratulations!** Welcome to "KillerQ's OuchiTaiko Project: Arcade Controller Build Guide."
 You're about to build the most functional and comprehensive arcade-scale home Taiko drum controller ever designed.
 This open-source guide represents 8 months of research and development, bringing the authentic arcade experience home without the high cost.

-The OuchiTaiko Project features a pioneering adaptive drum design—the first of its kind for any home arcade controller—addressing the limited availability and high cost of commercial units.
+The OuchiTaiko Project features a pioneering **adaptive drum design**—the first of its kind for any home arcade controller—addressing the limited availability and high cost of commercial units.

 **Smarter.
 Simpler.
 Better.**

-Instead of complex analog circuits with operational amplifiers and custom PCBs, this design uses adaptive software intelligence to achieve superior performance through elegant simplicity.
+Instead of complex analog circuits with operational amplifiers and custom PCBs, this design uses **adaptive software intelligence** to achieve superior performance through elegant simplicity.

 All you need is enthusiasm and basic soldering and woodworking skills.
 The components linked in this guide create a perfectly functional controller when used together.
 Feel free to substitute compatible alternatives if you find cheaper options that achieve the same results.